 Curious about who could help solve your sleep dilemma?

-We sat down with Dr Torvaldsen to chat about about common sleep problems, the specialists that treat them, how they treat them and the type of health insurance that will help cover your costs.
+We sat down with Dr Torvaldsen to chat about common sleep problems, the specialists that treat them, how they're treated and the type of health insurance that will help cover your costs.

 1. Talk about it with a psychologist